 Although whiplash is a common injury, it is also very painful.
 In many cases the pain will only be short term and won’t lead to any deliberating long term affects, for some people though the pain lingers, and it impacts on people’s ability to enjoy life.
 How long a person suffers, and how badly they suffer, will depend on the severity of the accident, and how their body copes.
 This is why it’s unfair to categorise all whiplash cases as ‘scams’ or even that it’s a ‘mild’ injury as for many people, the injuries caused by whiplash can have a negative long term impact on their lives.

 There are new rules relating to whiplash claims for accidents on or after 31.5.21.
 The new law defines all soft tissue injuries to the neck, back and shoulders as ‘whiplash’.

 Although 500,000 whiplash claims are made in the UK each year, true statistics on whiplash are hard to come by as not everyone who has experienced whiplash will report it and some people who aren’t suffering from the condition unfortunately will.

 The number of cases of whiplash have increased over the years as cars have become safer as tougher cars increases the likelihood of neck and back problems, even though there are far fewer fatal crashes.

 How is it diagnosed?

 Whiplash is usually diagnosed through a discussion of your symptoms and a medical examination rather than any extensive testing.
-In some cases, a GP may request that you have a neck and shoulder X-ray to check for serious injury.
+In some cases, a GP may request that you have a neck and shoulder X-ray or MRI scan, to check for serious injury.

 How is whiplash treated?